-12 Phone Call Scams—And How to Avoid Them
+15 Common Phone Scams to Look Out For—and How to Avoid Them

-Those scammers are sneakier than you'd think, but you need to protect your money and information.
+Scammers are sneakier than you might think, so you need to know how to protect your money and your information

 “Can you hear me?”